A too-hot upstairs can feel awful to live in. If your upstairs can’t get cool in the summer, you need to read this.

 This is the big one, so brace yourself:

-Even if you’ve air sealed and insulated your house, and even if you have multiple thermostats, an old or inefficient AC unit will make your whole house feel less comfortable—and will also waste a ton of energy.
+Even if you’ve air sealed and insulated your house (which can help with the 150-degree attic issue), and even if you have multiple thermostats, an old or inefficient AC unit will make your whole house feel less comfortable—and will also waste a ton of energy.

 How can you tell if your air conditioning is why your upstairs is so hot?